Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 At least Xiù didn’t seem fazed.
 "Sometimes."

-"A woman who isn’t at least a little scared of her man is either an idiot or she has a weak man… In which case she's an idiot," Allison said.
+"A woman who isn’t at least a little scared of her man is either an idiot or she has a weak man...
+In which case she's an idiot," Allison said.
 "But, see, the thing is?
 That goes both ways.
 It’s just... different."

 "...How so?"

 "Julian is... a very *caring* man.
 If I’m feeling even the tiniest bit sad for any reason at all, it *ruins* his day and he doesn’t want to do anything else until whatever upset me is **fixed.** That’s... a hell of a power to have.
 It honestly scares me that I can do that to someone."

-"If we called him right now and said we need him to come home… he would," Xiù agreed.
+"If we called him right now and said we need him to come home... he would," Xiù agreed.
 "And I’m pretty sure Yan and Vemik would *understand,* too."

 "But he could overwhelm you, if it ever got into his head to do so," Yulna finished.
 "And the Males could overwhelm us."